Information-theoretic interpretation of quantum formalism: General systems

 In this section, we shortly review the results of Sec. (\ref{pairofregisters}) but in the full Hilbert space.
-Actually, we recover identically the standard quantum information theory.
-The difference lies in the interpretation in a classical realm that clarifies some points like conditional entropy, \enquote{entanglement entropy} or the so-called \enquote{quantum discord}.
+Actually, we recover identically the standard quantum information theory, e.g.. conditional entropy or \enquote{entanglement entropy}.